Definition of an SO3Fun edit page

 bandwidth: 19

-The bandwith decribes the maximal harmonic degree of the harmonic series expansion.
+The bandwidth describes the maximal harmonic degree of the harmonic series expansion.

 By the property isReal we are able to change between real and complex valued SO3FunHarmonic's.
-Note that creation of an real vealued SO3FunHarmonic changes the Fourier coefficient vector.
+Note that creation of an real valued SO3FunHarmonic changes the Fourier coefficient vector.
 So it is not possible to reconstruct the previous function.
-But computing with real valued functions is much faster.
+But computing with real valued functions is faster.

 SO3F4.eval(rot)